tiborh/ExData_Plotting1/exploratory1/data/readme.md

-This directory by default contains only the cached data for two days' if you have time and patience, you can delete it and watch the code downloading and recreating it
+This directory by default contains only the cached data for two days'

+If you have time and patience, you can delete it and watch the code downloading and recreating it